MonolixSuite Data set guide

 General format

 The data must be in long format, i.e each row is one time point per subject.
 For each row, the individuals ID, observations, dose amount, covariates, etc are recorded in different columns.
-The column headers in the dataset are free, but the columns must be tagged using the available column types when defining the data in the applications of the MonolixSuite, such that the application knows how to interpret the data.
+The column names in the dataset header can be set to anything, but the columns must be tagged using the available column types when defining the data in the applications of the MonolixSuite, such that the application knows how to interpret the data.
 The column types are very similar and compatible with the structure used by the Nonmem software.

 2.Population modeling data set description